 Success in the biopharmaceutical and product development industry relies on the continuous development of novel product candidates.
-The large majority of product candidates do not make it past all clinical trials which forces companies to look externally for innovation.
-Accordingly, we expect from, time to time, to seek strategic opportunities through various forms of business development, which can include strategic alliances, licensing deals, joint ventures, collaborations, equity-or debt-based investments, dispositions, mergers and acquisitions.
+Most product candidates do not make it past the clinical development stage, which forces companies to look externally for innovation.
+Accordingly, we expect from time to time, to seek strategic opportunities through various forms of business development, which can include strategic alliances, licensing deals, joint ventures, collaborations, equity-or debt-based investments, dispositions, mergers and acquisitions.
 We view these business development activities as a necessary component of our strategies, and we seek to enhance shareholder value by evaluating business development opportunities both within and complementary to our current business as well as opportunities that may be new and separate from the development of our existing product candidates.